How to Prepare for a Move Overseas

 If you dont already have one,

-set up an email account via gmail, yahoo, or live.com to
+set up an email account via gmail.com, or outlook.com to

 contact friends, families, and take care of personal business.The